docker/app/examples/hello-world/README.md

 In this example, we will create a single service application that deploys a web page displaying a message.

 Initialize the single file project using `docker-app init --single-file hello-world`.
-A single file application contains the three sections, `metadata` which corresponds to `metadata.yml`, `settings` which corresponds to `settings.yml` and `services` which corresponds to `docker-compose.yml`.
+A single file application contains the three sections, `metadata` which corresponds to `metadata.yml`, `parameters` which corresponds to `parameters.yml` and `services` which corresponds to `docker-compose.yml`.

 ```bash
 $ ls -l